rossprogram/rossprogram.github.io/students/to-apply.md

 # Application Instructions

+##The APPLICATION WINDOW will open in January.##

-Students can initiate the application process by visiting <a href="https://apply.rossprogram.org/">https://apply.rossprogram.org/</a>
+When the application window is open, students may initiate the application process by visiting <a href="https://apply.rossprogram.org/">https://apply.rossprogram.org/</a>
 and then completing the forms available there.
 Applicants who have technical troubles or other questions about the application